sourcegraph/handbook/content/departments/data-analytics/cody_analytics.md

 There are two mechanisms in which we collect Cody usage data.
 Through the eventlogger on sourcegraph.com and through Pings

 \*\*Eventlogger
 Data in the eventlogger is populated at the event level.
 An anonymous user id is assigned to a user in order to track individual usage.
-There is a server endpoint in the pubic argument that can be associated with a cloud instance so that we may bucket usage to an instance.
+There is a server endpoint in the pubic argument that can be associated with an instance.

 \*\*Pings
 Data in pings follows our normal pings mechanism which provides aggregated and anonymized usage data for both self-hosted and managed instances.